wfpidn/SPI/README.md

 The SPI analysis is following the training conducted in 28 Jan 2020 by [NASA ARSET](https://arset.gsfc.nasa.gov) on **Application of GPM IMERG Reanalysis for Assessing Extreme Dry and Wet Periods**.
 Link: https://appliedsciences.nasa.gov/join-mission/training/english/arset-applications-gpm-imerg-reanalysis-assessing-extreme-dry-and-wet

-I will keep the old guideline (jupyter notebook and markdown files) in this repo although some steps might not work, but I have plan to revise it soon.
+I will keep the old guideline (jupyter notebook and markdown files) in this repo although some steps might not work, and I have plan to revise it soon.
 In the meantime, use the new guideline.

 **Follow the complete guideline here:**